-With AppBuilder and NativeScript, you can develop cross-platform native mobile apps for iOS and Android.
+With Progress AppBuilder and NativeScript, you can develop cross-platform native mobile apps for iOS and Android.

 Some of the biggest strengths of the NativeScript approach are its cross-platform nature, quick access to native libraries and native performance.
 For a complete breakdown of the strengths and challenges of this approach, see Hybrid or NativeScript—Choosing the Path for You.